Pacific Frameworks

 The Foundation or the Floor of the Fale: (Aiga (Samoan), Kopu Tangata (Cook Islands), Kainga (Tonga), Magafaoa (Niue), Family)

 Represents the family which is the foundation for all Pacific Island cultures.
-The family can be a nuclear family as well as an extended family or constituted family that are bound by kinship, titles, marriage, partnership or covenant agreement which forms the fundamental basis of Pacific Island social organisations.
+The family can be a nuclear family as well as an extended family.
+It can also be constituted family that is bound by kinship, titles, marriage, partnership or covenant agreement, which forms the fundamental basis of Pacific Island social organisations.
 The history and genealogy are in the foundation/floor/family which ties them to titles, lands, motu/islands, sea and to the Gods of the Pacific as well as to other cultures.

 The Roof (Culture)